-“In these unprecedented times, there are many things that you cannot control, but you can manage your savings and expenses,” said Lindsay Sacknoff, Head of Consumer Deposits and Payment Products at TD Bank.
-“Today's financial decisions will create a pillow that will help you plan what may come.”
+“In these unprecedented times, there are many things that you cannot control, but you can manage your savings and expenses,” said Lindsay Sacknoff, head of consumer deposits and payments products at TD Bank.
+"Today's financial decisions will create a cushion to help you plan for what may lie ahead."

-To this end, she recommends reducing optional costs — any costs for food, recipes, rent, and utilities.
+To that end, she recommends cutting down on unnecessary expenses - any expenses for groceries, prescriptions, rent, and utilities.

-“By eliminating any necessities from your budget, you can easily save a few hundred dollars in the coming months,” said Sackoff.
-“Suspending your gym membership, canceling a service that you never use, and cleaning your house instead of a cleaning service — it all works.”
+“By cutting out any essentials from your budget, you can easily save several hundred dollars in the coming months,” Sackoff said.
+"Suspending your gym membership, canceling a service you never use, and cleaning your home instead of a cleaning service — it all works."

 Reevaluate costs for some needs

-While it’s best to reduce optional costs, you can consider the costs of some of the needs in your budget — although these “needs” may now look different than in the past.
+While it is best to cut down on unnecessary costs, you can factor in the costs of some of the needs in your budget — although those “needs” may look different now than in the past.

-“Taking into account the costs of basic necessities, such as transportation or child care, you can redistribute these funds to new“ needs ”, such as buying games for your children at home, or streaming online services for TV and movies, fitness or a meditation app, ”said Shelley-Ann Eveka, director of asset management at TIAA.
-“In addition to protecting your wallet, it is important to give priority to the mental health of you and your family in this new reality.”
+“Taking into account the cost of basic necessities such as transportation or childcare, you can reallocate those funds to new 'needs' such as buying games for your kids at home, or streaming TV and movies online, fitness or a meditation app, ”said Shelley-Anne Eveka, director of asset management at TIAA.
+"In addition to protecting your wallet, it is important to prioritize the mental health of you and your family in this new reality."

 But set a budget for situational expenses

-“Although it’s easy to assume that quarantine will automatically cut your expenses, food delivery and online shopping can make us quickly build up credit card bills,” says Lauren Anastasio, CFO at SoFi, a personal finance company.
+“While it's easy to assume that quarantine will automatically cut your costs, food delivery and online shopping can force us to quickly ramp up credit card bills,” says Lauren Anastasio, chief financial officer of SoFi, a personal finance company.

 She recommends setting a new budget that takes these situational costs into account.